bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     > Good evening!

 [ The "verbatim" block. ]
 This block is recognized when the first line is to start with four spaces.
-The output of this block is a verbatim text where each line starts on its own and white spaces preserved.
-Text will be shown using fixed-width fonts.
-The four spaces of each line are to be removed from the output regardless.
+The output of this block is always a text with monospace typeface font and non-collapsed line breaks and intercharacter spaces.
+In addition, a "verbatim" block can also be designated by the leading '~' followed by a space at each line of the block.

-Alternatively, lines starting with '~ ' and a space at the first line will be recognized also as starting a "verbatim" block.
-In this case the first two characters of each line will be removed from the output regardless.

     ~ #include<stdio>
     ~ int main(int argc, char** argv){